Snowflake-Labs/sfguide_snowpark_on_jupyter/README.md

 ## Running Jupyter via Snowtire V2

-The following instructions show to to build a Notebook server using a docker container.
-After the base install of Snowtire V2, we will add few parameters for *[nbextensions](https://jupyter-contrib-nbextensions.readthedocs.io/en/latest/install.html)*.
+The following instructions show how to build a Notebook server using a docker container.
+After the base install of Snowtire V2, we will a add few parameters for *[nbextensions](https://jupyter-contrib-nbextensions.readthedocs.io/en/latest/install.html)*.

 1. Download and install [Docker](https://docs.docker.com/docker-for-mac/install/)